TheDeanLab/navigate/docs/source/hardware.rst

     To find the device pinouts for your NI-based data acquisition card, open up NI MAX, find the card under devices, right-click and select 'device pinouts'.

+    Important: Should you use the SCB-68A breakout box, do not look at the pinout on the back of the cover.
+    This is misleading.
+You must look at the device pinouts in NI MAX.

 The most important aspect is to wire up the triggering properly.
 The software first calculates all of the analog and digital waveforms, creates the NI tasks, and then queues these waveforms on the data acquisition board.
 Upon receipt of a trigger, all of the analog an digital tasks are delivered in parallel.
 This provides us with deterministic behavior on a per-frame basis, which is necessary for proper ASLM-style acquisitions.
 It does not however provide us with deterministic behavior between image frames, and some jitter in timing is anticipated.